CoD Research Highlights

 Children’s Garden: Strengthening Mother-Child Relationships Within Prison Walls | 2018 ASLA Student Awards

-Leading the design and stewardship of land and communities at this moment, over 1.7 million children in the US are victims of parental incarceration, which induces trauma on children and leads to stress and insecurity.
+PROJECT STATEMENT At this moment, over 1.7 million children in the US are victims of parental incarceration, which induces trauma on children and leads to stress and insecurity.
 Adverse Childhood Experiences (ACES), including parental incarceration, are linked with health disparities, disease, and even early death.

 October 24, 2018 4:19 pm